Managing ColumnStore Module Configurations

 This example will add 1 User Module into the system and will assign the ID to be the next available ID.
 So if you system has a um1 and um2, the new module will be 'um3'.

 This example will add um3 into the system.
 So you can also specify the name of the module to be added

 This example will add 2 Performance Modules into the system and will assign the ID to be the next available ID.
 So if you system has a pm1 and pm2, the new modules will be 'pm3' and 'pm4'

 Once a module is added, it will be in a MAN_DISABLE state.
 This means its not part of the functional system at this time.

 If a new module has been added or if a module was previously disable, use this command to enable the module.
-The command alterSystem-EnableModule will restart the system as part of its functionality to bring the new module into use.
-So there will be some down time during this process.

 NOTE: Enabling a User Module will automatically bring it Active and it will be part of the running system.
 NOTE: Enabling a Permorance Module will ONLY be automatically brought into the system if it has a DBRoot assigned to it.
 If it doesn't, it will be in the MAN_OFFLINE state.
 So at this point, user would need to move or assign a DBRoot to it.
 Then it could be made ACTIVE with the startSystem command.

 To add a module to the system on an Amazon EC2 system, perform one of the following: